fbpx

 Lake Herring

-(cisco; odoonibiins)
+(cisco, odoonibiins)

 Wild-caught (Lake Superior).
 Lake herring have roughly the same amount of heart-healthy omega-3 fatty acids as sockeye salmon.
 Buy them fresh, smoked or frozen.
 Learn more.